 A Chance to Pass or Get Help

 Allow students to “pass” on a question, or to call on another student for assistance.
 The student seeking assistance should paraphrase or repeat the information.

-Students need repetition of content information.
-While teaching, ask questions that require repeating, reviewing and paraphrasing.
+Students need the repetition of content information.
+While teaching, ask questions that require repeating, reviewing, and paraphrasing.